Demigoddrre/NorthwellPracticeDWH_code/README.md

   3. Develop SQL views for KPIs (revenue, productivity).
   4. Build Power BI dashboards for performance metrics.

+### **Project 3: Integration with Real-Time System**
+- **Workflow**:
+  1. Extract non-fraudulent data from Delta Lake in the real-time system.
+  2. Archive clean data in SQL Server using ETL workflows.
+  3. Retain only relevant historical data in Delta Lake for optimized performance.
+  4. Visualize unified reports combining real-time and batch data in Power BI.

 ---

 ## **Implementation Plan**